Oak Hill Country Club is One of America’s Great Golf Masterpieces

 The East Course opened in 1925 and continues to challenge the world’s greatest players.
 Though several architects have applied changes over the years - including Robert Trent Jones Sr and Tom Fazio - Oak Hill turned back the clock in 2019 by commissioning Andrew Green to restore the greens and bunkers to Ross specifications.

-In 2023, Oak Hill will host a record-tying fourth PGA Championship, matching Southern Hills Country Club in Tulsa, Oklahoma.
-The 2023 Championship will be the 14th PGA in New York, the most for any state.
+In 2023, Oak Hill will host its fourth PGA Championship, second only to Southern Hills Country Club in Tulsa, Oklahoma, which hosted its fifth Championship last year.
+The 2023 Championship will also be the 14th PGA in New York, the most for any state.

 In 1995, Oak Hill hosted the 31st Ryder Cup, which Europe captured with a stunning final-day comeback, 14½ to 13½.